FELINE SPAY/NEUTER INFO

 3: Any cat deemed UNHEALTHY or UNFIT, for WHATEVER reason, will NOT be spayed or neutered.
 IF WE CANNOT GET YOUR CAT OUT OF THE CARRIER DUE TO FEAR/STRESS/ANXIETY FOR EXAMINATION, HE/SHE WILL NOT BE NEUTERED/SPAYED!

-4: HEART MURMUR: If a heart murmur (you can click on heart murmur for a link) is detected when your cat's heart is ausculted here, we will not spay/neuter.
+4: HEART MURMUR: 1: What is a murmur?
+2: Heart murmurs in cats-what do they mean?
+3: Heart murmur in cats-everything you should know If a heart murmur is detected when your cat's heart is ausculted here, we will not spay/neuter.
 Cats may have a benign heart murmur detected due to stress BUT because we cannot distinguish the difference between that or a pathologic murmur, we will not spay/neuter.
 If you know your cat has a murmur please consult your regular vet for surgery.
 If you do not have a regular vet you can make an appointment here to see if your cat has the same murmur at a personal appointment.
-If the murmur persists then we recommend pursuing the IDEXX proBNP test, if an echocardiogram is not financially feasible, and/or an echocardiogram which is gold standard for heart murmurs in cats.
+If the murmur persists then we recommend pursuing an echocardiogram which is gold standard for heart murmurs in cats.
+We do have the Bionote VCheck 200 (click on Bionote for an explanation of the product and test) to determine your kitty's NT-proBNP.
+If the level is under 100 pmol/L heart disease is unlikely and surgery could be performed.

 VACCINATION REQUIREMENTS: